Younes-sakhnou/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Write a script that reverse its input.
 Task.22
 Write a script that displays all users and their home directories, sorted by users.
+Task.23
+Write a command that finds all empty files and directories in the current directory and all sub-directories.